By Robert Burgess

-This spring, I’ve noticed baby Gypsy moth caterpillars munching away on the leaves of young apple trees in my yard.
+I noticed baby Gypsy moth caterpillars munching away on the leaves of young apple trees in my yard.
 I’ve planted six heirloom apple trees over the past four years on my third of an acre, attempting to make better use of my lawn by turning it into a small orchard.

 Suffice it to say I have a lot of time and energy invested in these little trees and I’d prefer they not be stressed, or worse, by defoliation.
 I was surprised to learn Gypsy moth caterpillars attack apple trees.
 According to the U.S. Department of Agriculture, when competition is great, during high infestation years, they’ll expand their menu to past oak to maple, elm, alder, birch, polar, willow, and more.
 I’ve also spotted the pests on my rosa ragusa, crab apple, and serviceberry – all newly planted with what I imagine are sweet tasting young leaves.